 As a Mines employee you will be eligible to participate in a wide range of benefits.
-Many benefits are shared among all employment classifications, but some are depend on the type of position you hold and percentage of full time.
+Many benefits are shared among all employment classifications, but some depend on the type of position held and percentage of full time appointment.

 Public Employees Retirement Association (PERA)

 PERA is Colorado's substitute for Social Security for its public employees.
 All employees of Colorado School of Mines, regardless of employment classification, are PERA members.
 Benefits are pre-funded, which means while working, employees and employers are required to contribute a fixed percentage of salary to the retirement system.